Crabbicles/Crabbicles/README.md

-My name is Evan Crabb and I am a self-taught programmer pursuing coding as a hobby I am pursuing a career in the Environmental Industry.
+My name is Evan Crabb and I am a self-taught programmer pursuing coding as a hobby!

 Check out my new [Github Pages!](https://www.evancrabb.dev)

 I’m interested in: